Ankita2295/ArgoCD-on-Minikube-and-Deploy-/README.md

 # ArgoCD-on-Minikube-and-Deploy-
-How to Install ArgoCD on Minikube and Deploy an App
+How to Install ArgoCD on Minikube and Deploy an App on ArgoCD